THE CURRENT STATE OF TRAVEL

 A NOTE ON VACCINATIONS

-While vaccinations are just starting to roll out in the U.S. and our destination countries, there is currently no international standardization of vaccinations nor announcement of any required vaccinations prior to international travel.
-We anticipate that before in-person travel programs resume, there is likely to be more movement and information surrounding COVID-19 vaccines and their implications for international travel.
-We will keep you updated as we know more.
 We are hopeful that the majority of our network will be vaccinated by Fall 2021, but we must be patient.
-This means we cannot guarantee that people you interact with on a program, such as host families, school colleagues or fellow students, will be vaccinated.
-At this stage, you should expect that your host community will still be under some lockdown measures while you are abroad, and your host community may still be receiving vaccinations when you arrive.
+This means we cannot guarantee that every person you interact with on a program will be vaccinated.
+At this stage, you should expect that your host community may be under some COVID restrictions, and your host community may still be receiving vaccinations when you arrive.

 A MESSAGE TO OUR COMMUNITY